menu_open

 Preferences

-Filter the types of locations that Wander will recommend.
-By allowing users to customize their preferences, the app provides a level of personalization, ensuring that the recommended destinations align with the users' interests.
-This enhances the user experience because the generated locations become more relevant and appealing to them.
+• Filter the types of destinations that Wander will generate.
+The location isn't revealed until the end, but this provides a level of personalization, ensuring that the recommended destinations align with the users' interests.

-Pin filters that they interact with the most to their home page.
+• Pin most frequent filters to their home page.
 This enhances user convenience because users can conveniently enable or disable their preferred filters with ease and without having to navigate to different screens.

 Wander Mode

-Map that displays the route to the destination, with a moving indicator showing the user's current location.
-The design incorporates gamification elements, making it quest-like and creating suspense and excitement by keeping the surrounding area on the map unrevealed.
+• Map guides the user to the destination, with a current location indicator.
+The design incorporates gamification elements, making it quest-like and creating suspense/excitement by keeping the surrounding area on the map unrevealed.

-upon reaching a destination.
-They can then add this location, a special note, and a rating to their travel journal.
+• Picture of their destination will trigger upon reaching it.
+They can then rate it, write a note, and add it to their travel journal.

 Travel Journal

-Users can view detailed information about each location they visited by clicking the cards in the carousel, and add photos to remember their trip.
+• Users can view destinations they visited in the caroursel, as well as add photos from that spot.
 Users can also share their trips with friends, both within and outside of the app.

 Additional App Feature